| THE PAST MONTH IN THEYDON BOIS JANUARY 2004 THE FOLLOWING ARE SOME OF THE EVENTS, NOT NECESSARILY

 to her by Dave Russell of the Ford Motor Company, the award sponsor, at

+the Institute of Electrical Engineers in London.
 The Village Hall was, once again, the venue for a charity function.

 with the Theydon Bois Friends of Cancer Research UK holding a jazz night